Ukraine in the Eurovision Song Contest 2016: Petition for cancellation of tender results

-A petition was started on Change.org on 15 May 2016 calling on the EBU and the contest's organisers to void the final results in view of the fact that the overall winner only placed second in both the jury and televote.
+A petition was started on Change.org on 15 May 2016 calling on the EBU and the contest's organisers to void the final results as the overall winner only placed second in both the jury and televote.
 The EBU later responded to the petition by stating that Jamala's win was decided upon by juries made up of professionals of the music industry and by the viewing public.
 The EBU went on to say that Ukraine would remain the winner, regardless of the petition's view.